Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 1. Cost-intensive

-To add to that, these facilities are not only limited to providing a great workplace setting to the employees but also include employee recreational activities.
-The final figure can be astonishingly high for most businesses and can make the entire project unfeasible.
+Additionally, these facilities are not only limited to providing employees with an excellent workplace setting but also include recreational activities.
+The final figure can be astonishingly high for most businesses, making the entire project unfeasible.

 2. Team Rigidity

-Therefore, if you find out that the hired developer is not providing adequate performance, you will have to go to great lengths to take corrective measures or eliminate the developer from the team.
+Therefore, if you find out that the hired developer is not performing adequately, you must take corrective measures or eliminate the developer from the team.

 3. High Training Requirements

-When a business hires an in-house team to work on its requirements, it also becomes responsible for providing adequate training to the employees.
-This training forms an integral part of the employee’s career development and helps them leverage their skills.
+When a business hires an in-house team to work on its requirements, it also becomes responsible for providing adequate employee training.
+This training is integral to the employee’s career development and helps them leverage their skills.

 Summing It Up